-Job-sharing is increasing and part-time work is often possible.
 Smaller organisations may only be able to offer part-time roles or fixed-term contracts due to fluctuations in funding.

 Although this area of work is open to all graduates, certain subjects may prove to be an advantage for some jobs.
 The following are particularly relevant, either at degree, diploma or certificate level: